DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

 - **self.min_T_O_train** (int): This is the number of future timesteps that have to be observed so that a sample can be used for training.
 - **self.max_T_O_train** (int): This is the maximum number of future timesteps to be processed during training.
 This can lead to the discarding of some observations.
-- **self.predict_single_agent** (bool): This is true if the model is unable to make joint predictions and it is only possible to predict the future trajectory of one agent at a time.
+- **self.predict_single_agent** (bool): This is true if the model is unable to make joint predictions and it is only able to predict the future trajectory of one agent at a time.
 - **self.can_use_map** (bool):  This is true if the model is able to process image data.
 Only if this is the case, do the following three attributes have to be defined.
 - **self.target_width** (int): This is the width $W$ of the images to be extracted from the maps.
 - **self.target_height** (int): This is the height $H$ of the images to be extracted from the maps.